-A Best Buy program gets shoppers to pay twice the list price on big-ticket items
+A Best Buy program is doubling the price of items for some customers

 “If it were not for a lease-to-own program at our stores, many of these individuals would be making these purchases from rent-to-own retailers or using payday loans,” he said.
 “Our view is that these are clearly poor alternatives.”

-Tens of thousands of Best Buy customers have used Progressive Leasing more than once in the past year, he said, noting that it is “very common" for shoppers to pay off their purchases within 90 days — a threshold that confines the final cost to the $79 fee and purchase price.
+Tens of thousands of Best Buy customers have used Progressive Leasing more than once in the past year, he said, noting it is “very common” for shoppers to pay off their purchases within 90 days — a threshold that confines the final cost to the $79 fee and purchase price.

+Best Buy provided price comparisons of its products with those being offered by a popular lease-to-own company.
+An Acer Chromebook that sells for $199 at Best Buy, for example, would cost $495 over 12 months with Progressive Leasing.
+At Rent-A-Center, it could cost as much as $860, according to its website.
+That same purchase on the Best Buy Citibank credit card — which has a 27 percent interest rate and requires a monthly minimum payment of $29 — would cost $218 over eight months, according to Ted Rossman, an industry analyst at Creditcards.com.

 Best Buy is among a growing group of retailers partnering with outside firms to offer delayed-payment and lease-to-own programs to attract younger and lower-income shoppers who might not have bank accounts or good credit.
-Target, J. Crew, H&M and others are partnering with companies like Affirm, After Pay, Sezzle and Klarna on such programs, which experts say have picked up in the last decade as new credit card accountability rules have made it more difficult for consumers — particularly those with spotty or no credit histories — to qualify for credit cards.
+Target, J. Crew, H&M and others are partnering with companies such as Affirm, Afterpay, Sezzle and Klarna on such programs, which experts say have picked up in the past decade as new credit card accountability rules have made it more difficult for consumers — particularly those with spotty or no credit histories — to qualify for credit cards.
 Many of these programs don’t charge interest or fees right away, though that can change if consumers fall behind.

 Progressive Leasing, they say, signals a new extreme in the way retailers do business.
 The program — which is owned by rent-to-own furniture chain Aaron’s — essentially buys the product and leases it to the customer.
-Best Buy gets paid right away, while Progressive Leasing takes on any risk of non-payment.
+Best Buy gets paid right away, while Progressive Leasing takes on any risk of nonpayment.
 The program is offered at more than 30,000 stores by some of the country’s largest retailers, including Lowe’s, Big Lots and Kay Jewelers.

+Last week, Aaron’s announced it would pay $175 million to the Federal Trade Commission to resolve an investigation into Progressive Leasing’s disclosure practices.
+The company said it also would “enhance certain compliance-related activities” related to its rent-to-own programs.

-“It’s a very controversial model with very, very high fees,” said Ted Rossman, an industry analyst at Creditcards.com.
+“It’s a very controversial model with very, very high fees,” said Rossman of Creditcards.com.
 “But it’s becoming a huge business for retailers at a time when so many bricks-and-mortars are struggling.”

 In 2018, Progressive Leasing reported $2 billion in revenue from 1.6 million leases.
 Its target market, the company says on its website, is the 35 percent of Americans with subprime credit scores.
 Nearly 40 percent of Americans don’t have $400 to cover emergency costs, according to the Federal Reserve.